Claudia54/Claudia54/README.md

 ## Skills and Technologies

-Here’s a summary of the languages I've worked with:
+Here’s a summary of some the languages and technologies and tools I've worked with:

 - **Languages:**
   - JavaScript